WebAssembly/component-model/design/mvp/Explainer.md

 ##### 📝 Error Context type

-Values of `error-context` type are immutable, non-deterministic, host-defined and meant to be propagated from failure sources to callers in order to aid in debugging.
+Values of `error-context` type are immutable, nondeterministic, host-defined and meant to be propagated from failure sources to callers in order to aid in debugging.
 Currently `error-context` values contain only a "debug message" string whose contents are determined by the host.
 Core wasm can create